 However, it is possible to send a command if and when a client connects to deliver a message.
 As of version 1.8.0, clients use a new version of the client/server protocol, which includes a set of pre-defined commands that are understood by the client.
-Currently implemented are RELOAD to reload the configuration, and STOP to terminate the client.
+Currently implemented are RELOAD to reload the configuration, SCAN to request a file system check (ouside the regular schedule), and STOP to terminate the client.